Tags: blueberries, Blueberry Lemon Cake, Coconut Oil, Greek Yogurt, Lemon, Wallaby's Yogurt, Yogurt

 Now to Part 13A (Yes, 13A, I’m determined to get this memoir finished in 14 parts, so I’m cheating) of Bad Boy First Love.
 If you’re just tuning in, Part One is HERE, Part Two is HERE , Part Three is HERE, Part Four is HERE, Part Five is HERE, Part Six is HERE, Part Seven is HERE, Part 8 is HERE, Part 9 is HERE, Part Ten is HERE, Part 11 is HERE, and Part 12 is HERE.

 The month I had left with him before the two-week separation was so much fun, things about it still make me laugh to this day.
 For one, I finally saw him drunk.
 It was 4th of July, and a bunch of his friends got together in an empty parking lot to party and shoot off fireworks.
-I brought one of my friends, who was now completely ensconced in a full-fledged friendship with Coco and one of his brothers.
+I brought one of my friends, who was now completely ensconced in a full-fledged friendship with J and one of his brothers, the grunge guy, one I call P.

 Empty parking lots were a big thing in his town, no matter how small or large the gathering.
 They even had different nicknames for each one.